eCapthca/.github/profile/README.md

 </p>

 ## What is eCaptcha
-eCaptcha is a AI learning model focused on solving hCaptcha located on discord.com
+eCaptcha is a AI learning model focused on solving hCaptcha on discord.com

 ## Repositories